dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-findscu/README.md

     Procedure Step, the Hanging Protocol Query/Retrieve and the Color Palette Query/Retrieve Service Class. findscu only supports query functionality using the C-FIND message.
 It sends query keys to an Service Class Provider (SCP) and waits for responses.
-Query keys can be specified in DICOM query file(s) dcmfile_in or by options -m and -r.
+Query keys can be specified in DICOM binary file(s) dcmfile_in or xml file(s) dcmfile_in.xml or by options -m and -r.
+    For reference, tool provides sample files with query keys on PATIENT, STUDy, SERIES, IMAGE and MWL levels.
     -
     Options:
         --accept-timeout <ms>                 timeout in ms for receiving